 Foreign currency exchange rate risk is the risk that the fair value or future cash flows will fluctuate as a result of changes in foreign exchange rates.
 Although the Company is considered to be in the exploration stage and has not yet developed commercial mineral interests, the underlying market prices in Canada for minerals are impacted by changes in the exchange rate between the Canadian and the United States Dollar.
 The Company's exploration and evaluation costs are denominated in Canadian Dollars and United States Dollars.
 The Company has not entered into any arrangements to hedge its currency risk.
-At December 31, 2023, 1 Canadian Dollar was equal to 0.76 US Dollar.
-Based on the net exposures as of December 31, 2023 and assuming that all other variables remain constant, a 10% fluctuation on the Canadian Dollar against the US Dollar would result in the Company's net income (loss) being approximately \$189,813 (December 31, 2022 - \$286,668) higher (or lower).
+At December 31, 2024, 1 Canadian Dollar was equal to 0.70 US Dollar.
+Based on the net exposures as of December 31, 2024 and assuming that all other variables remain constant, a 10% fluctuation in working capital on the Canadian Dollar against the US Dollar would result in the Company's net loss being approximately \$134,717 (December 31, 2023 - \$189,813) higher (or lower).

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED DECEMBER 31, 2023 AND 2022 (Expressed in Canadian Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED DECEMBER 31, 2024 and 2023 (Expressed in Canadian Dollars)